 Cont.
 H (ext) | JPEG/HEIF | 14 fps | 14 fps | 15 fps |

 In addition, there's a 'High-Speed Frame Capture', or 'C30', mode that captures high-speed 30 fps bursts.
-However, this mode is restricted to JPEG format in 'Large' size image quality, with shutter speed options limited to between 1/60 to 1/8000.
+However, this mode is restricted to JPEG format in 'Large' image quality, with shutter speed options limited to between 1/60 to 1/8000.
 When using C30 mode, there's an option for 'Pre-Release Capture', which will buffer frames with a half-press of the shutter button and then save a selected number of those frames once you press the shutter all the way.
-This is useful if tracking unpredictable subjects, allowing you to pre-buffer shots in anticipation.
+This is useful if tracking unpredictable subjects, allowing you to pre-buffer shots in anticipation of your subject's movement.
 You can adjust how many frames the camera saves, as well as how long the camera will continue to shoot after pressing the shutter, up to a maximum of four seconds.

 Regardless of your shooting mode, the camera has a max buffer depth of 200 frames, after which it stops shooting.
 Having a definite cap can limit the number of frames you'll have to sift through after the fact when shooting at very fast speeds.
 The various options here ultimately make this a very versatile camera for action and burst photography.